brightwellt/CarND-Vehicle-Detection/writeup_template.md

 - manually sort the test / training data to avoid having near-identical images in both test and training sets.
 - augment the test / training data with additional images.
+- look at tuning the SVC's C parameter, or doing some negative mining.
 - The window search does not cover the entire image; notably the right and bottom sides can sometimes be missing a window.
 I could tweak the search algorithm to fit one last set of windows against the those edges hand edge.
 - Make use of the multiprocessing library, and HOGDescriptors to speed things up.
 Using an approach other than SVM may also prove faster.
 - some of the bounding boxes are larger than the car, meaning that when the box surrounding the car is larger than it needs to be.
 It would be nice to spend more time exploring this space so as to better capture the car shape.